VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 ## Basic Authentication

 Like its name infers, it is a basic authentication method, that consists on the client sending the user's credentials in the `Authorization` header.
-The credentials should be sent concated by a colon and encoded in a base64 string, the encoded credentials are then set in the header as
+The credentials should be sent concatenated by a colon and encoded in a base64 string, the encoded credentials are then set in the header as
 follows: